spipm/BraekerCTF_2024_public/challenges/webservices/leaderbot-dashboard/readme.md

 ## Exploit

 1. Login via null pwd
-2. Crack session secret, manually or with [Flask Unsign](https://github.com/Paradoxis/Flask-Unsign).
+2. Crack session secret manually (Flask-Unsign breaks).
 Find that secret is 'Dashboard42!'.
 3. Perform memcache rce; use payload from article, sign cookie and make a request to /success.

 ## Flag